-Check out this lovely dehydrated potato-beaded necklace!
-A lovely lady named Janetta wished to share her potato beaded necklace with me, and I'm so happy she did.
+Check out this fancy dehydrated potato-beaded necklace!
+A lovely lady named Janetta wished to share her photos of her potato beaded necklace with me, and I'm so happy she did.

 Well, to be honest, I didn't know a thing about it, so Janetta promised to try her hand with the necklaces on her own.

-I'd say she was very successful; she sent in these lovely pictures of her dehydrated potato-beaded necklace to prove it!
+I'd say she was very successful!.
+She kindly sent in these lovely pictures of her dehydrated potato-beaded necklace to prove it!

 Janetta also thinks that the beads were too small and some got lost in the potato indentations!